-Vertebrate pests, including nectar feeding birds, flying-foxes (also referred to as fruit bats) and sugar gliders can cause considerable damage to the banana fruit.
-Feral pigs have been known to cause damage to the banana plant and can also facilitate the spread of Panama Disease (Broadley et al. 2004).
+Vertebrate pests, including nectar feeding birds, flying foxes (also referred to as fruit bats) and sugar gliders can cause considerable damage to the banana fruit.
+Feral pigs have been known to cause damage to the banana plant and can also facilitate the spread of Panama Disease (Broadley et al., 2004).
 The common blossom bat (Syconycteris australis) is also known to feed on the blossoms of the native banana M. acuminata subsp. banksii (M. banksii) and commercial banana cultivars.
-Covering fruit adequately, use of other deterrents such as fragrant compounds, netting, scare guns and fake predatory birds as well as keeping ripe fruit out of crop paddocks are recommended as part of integrated pest management systems (King 2013).
+Covering fruit adequately, use of other deterrents such as fragrant compounds, netting, scare guns and fake predatory birds as well as keeping ripe fruit out of crop paddocks are recommended as part of integrated pest management systems (King, 2021).

-Major invertebrate pests of banana in Australia are given in Table 12.
-The banana scab moth (Nacoleia octasema) is a frequent and severe pest of bananas (QDAF 2016b).
+Major invertebrate pests of banana in Australia, their effects and possible control strategies are summarised in Table 11.

+The banana scab moth (Nacoleia octasema) is a frequent and severe pest of bananas (QDAF, 2017f).
 Heliconia and Pandanus are the alternate host for this insect.
 The larvae feed on the young fruit causing superficial scarring which later forms a black callous in the curve of the finger adjacent to the bunch stalk, making the fruit unmarketable.
 The infestations are most severe in hot weather.
-The weevil borer (Cosmopolites sordidu) can have a large impact in southern areas.
+The weevil borer (Cosmopolites sordidus) can have a large impact in southern areas.
 The larvae inflict damage on the plant by tunnelling within the corm just below the soil surface and large infestations can result in tunnelling a short distance up the pseudostem.
 This tunnelling weakens the plant and it may become susceptible to wind damage.
 Impact on the plant tends to be greater on slow growing and neglected plants.
+Two insect pests not currently present in Australia (spiralling whitefly (Aleurodicus dispersus) and Banana skipper (Erionota thrax) - are listed as Biosecurity Alert species, which must be notified if suspected or identified (QDAF and HIA, 2018c)).
+A number of minor pests are also listed for bananas causing minor or sporadic damage to leaves (QDAF and HIA, 2018c), or to roots and corms (QDAF and HIA, 2018e).
+More information about these can be found on the PHA Banana webpage, the Better Bananas Problem Solver webpages and QDAF website.